 - a.
 When you open a control solution bottle for the first time, count forward 90 days and write this date on the control solution bottle using a pen that won't smear or wipe off.
 Throw away any remaining solution after this date. - b.
 Control solutions may be used with glucose test strips.
-The control solution is used to confirm that the meter and test strips work together correctly. - c.
-Use only MediSense Glucose control solutions with this glucometer.
+The control solution is used to confirm that the meter and test strips work together correctly and that you are performing the test correctly. - c.
+Use only Accu-Chek Performa control solutions with this glucometer.
 Replace the cap securely on the bottle immediately after use. - d.
-Do not use the control solution past the expiry date. - e.
-Control solution results should fall within the control solution range printed on the test strip instructions for use.
-Check that the lot number printed on the test strip packet and instructions for use match. - f.
-Low (Lo) and high (Hi) controls must be assayed.
-Control ranges are located on the package insert of Test strips.
-Retain package insert until box of test strips has been used. - g.
-Repeat the test if control solution results are outside this range. - h.
-Stop using the meter if control solution results are continually outside the range printed on the test strip instructions for use.
-Contact Customer Service. - i.
-The Freestyle Optium H glucose device must be checked with the control solutions as required depending on usage.
+Do not use the control solution past the expiry date.

+Performing Control Test

+1. Check the expiration date on the control solution.